ianhussey/AutomatedReporting/README.md

 ## Included tests

-- Independent t test (Welch)
+- Independent t test (Welch).
-- 2X2 mixed within-between ANOVA (for between groups pre-post designs)
+- 2X2 mixed within-between ANOVA (for between groups pre-post designs).
 - ANCOVA with single covariate (time point 2 as DV, condition as IV, time point 1 as covariate: for between groups pre-post designs).
+- Bayesian BEST test (Kruschke, 2013), a Bayesian t test alternative.

 ## Input
 The included dataset comes from a study on evaluative learning.
 The scripts employ the following variables: